 Standard grants are the Foundation's broadest and most popular category of funding.
-Standard grants provide matching funds up to US\$75,000 for large-scale projects that address important humanitarian needs.
+Standard grants provide matching funds between US\$10,000 and US\$100,000 for large-scale projects that address important humanitarian needs, where there is a need for equipment or construction.

 International Assistance grants (IAG) fund partnership projects between Lions clubs in at least two countries.
 Grants provide between US\$5,000 and US\$30,000 on a matching basis to fund smaller-scale projects often in developing countries, such as medical missions, primary health care, food self-sufficiency, aid for disability organizations and clean water initiatives.
+Construction projects are not eligible.

 Core 4 grants fund innovative projects that target urgent needs under Lions' core program areas: preserving sight, combating disability, promoting health, and serving youth.
 Grants are available for amounts up to US\$200,000 on a three-to-one matching basis.
+Lions Quest grants are available for amounts up to US\$100,000.

-Emergency grants are awarded in amounts up to US\$5,000 - US\$10,000 immediately following natural disasters to fund distribution of relief aid.
+Emergency grants are awarded in amounts up to US\$10,000 immediately following natural disasters to fund distribution of relief aid.

-Major Catastrophe grants (MCAT) are awarded in amounts of US\$50,000 to US\$200,000 to help fund longer-term reconstruction projects following major calamities.
-These grants cannot be applied for, but are board-directed only.
+Major Catastrophe grants (MCAT) are awarded to help fund longer-term reconstruction projects following major calamities.
+These grants are awarded at the discretion of the international president and LCIF chairperson.
+Lions may not apply for these grants.